joomengine/jcb-documentation/075-Expand-Custom-Field-Type-Beyond-The-Default.md

 This tutorial introduces an exciting new option available in **Joomla Component Builder (JCB) version 2.9.3 (Beta)**.
 It allows you to expand **custom field types** directly within JCB — **without modifying the core Joomla files**.

-Previously, extending Joomla’s field types required manual changes to the `/libraries/joomla/form/fields` directory.
+Previously, extending Joomla's field types required manual changes to the `/libraries/joomla/form/fields` directory.
 With this update, you can create new field types using the JCB interface alone.

 ---

-## 2. Understanding JCB’s Field Type System
+## 2. Understanding JCB's Field Type System

 **[00:00:36 → 00:02:15]**
 In JCB, the **Field Type** list includes all Joomla core field types.